simple-crypto/simple-website/organization.md

 based on public data sets, linked to scientific conferences whenever possible.
 A call for contributions aiming at improving the code is open.
 * <strong><em>Gold sponsoring.</em></strong> The code is used in industrial projects.
-The yearly gold sponsoring enables its integration under a non-copyleft license, while it remains available under a copyleft license for open source developments, which we denote as dual licensing.
+The gold sponsoring enables its integration under a non-copyleft license during the membership year, while it remains available under a copyleft license for open source developments, which we denote as dual licensing.
 As long as a code is gold-sponsored, the detection of security flaws goes through a separate incident response process, following standard responsible